amiaopensource/vrecord/Resources/Documentation/troubleshooting.md

 You can safely ignore this warning, it's just FFmpeg complaining that it didn't receive a full frame of video when vrecord stopped.

-#### Sync Issues with FFmpeg 4.0 and qcli

-As of May 2018, [electing](settings.md) to create QCTools XML **after** capture is highly recommended.
-Creating the QCTools XML at the same time as the transfer has been found to generate sync errors, apparently as a result of a conflict between two of vrecord's dependencies, FFmpeg 4.0 and qcli; see [discussion](https://github.com/amiaopensource/vrecord/issues/310).

 ### Common Questions

 **Q: I ran `vrecord -p` and no video is showing up in the vrecord window!**